neelsmith/dh101/checklist/index.md

 layout: page
 ---

-Ten things, in no particular order, that you need to understand before starting work on a digital humanities project:
+A few things that you need to understand about digital scholarship  before starting work on a project.

-1. Don't confuse identifier and label.
-2. Don't confuse search and retrieval.
-3. Scholarly citation of evidence is declarative, not procedural.
-4. Editing and reading texts are different interpretive activities.
-5. Scholarly work is version controlled.
+##The purpose of digital scholarship

+- The purpose of studying digital humanities is **not** to create better *digital* scholarship:  it is to create better *technology-independent* scholarship.

+## Digital scholarship in the scholarly community ##

-6. Scholarly work is licensed for scholarly reuse.
+- Scholarly work is licensed for scholarly reuse.
+- Make your computational environment replicable.

+## Practical management and architecture ##

+- Scholarly work is version controlled.
+Track changes and know what version of material you're talking about.
-7. User interfaces are emphemeral; services have lengthier lives, but simple archival data formats are the key to long-term preservation.
+- User interfaces are ephemeral; services have lengthier lives, but simple archival data formats are the key to long-term preservation.

-8. Make your computational environment replicable.
+## Argument and demonstration

-9. Every assertion must have an accompanying test.
+- Every assertion must have an accompanying test.
-8. The purpose of studying digital humanities is **not** to create better *digital* scholarship:  it is to create better *technology-independent* scholarlship.
+- Scholarly citation of evidence is declarative, not procedural: don't confuse retrieval and search.
+- Cite evidence with  identifiers, not labels.

+## Digital reading and editing ##

+- Editing and reading texts are different interpretive activities.
+Don't complicate your edition with analytical markup.